One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 It appears to be attractive and simple business logic that, the less work your solicitor has to do, the higher their profit margin will be.

 On the face of it, there’s nothing to provide an incentive for them to work harder on your behalf.
-In other words, is the promise of getting something for nothing from your solicitor just the first sign that you are about to receive a poor service?
+In other words, is the promise of getting a larger-than-normal share of your compensation from your solicitor (i.e. not quite “something for nothing”, in most cases) just the first sign that you are about to receive a poor service?

 A lot of factors come into play in answering this possible criticism.